JYL2027/COE379L-Project2/README.md

 - POST /inference: Classifies a provided image as damage or no_damage.

-`curl -X POST -F "location of image" localhost:5000/inference`
+`curl -X POST -F "image=@damage/example.jpeg" localhost:5000/inference`

 ### Stop The Server